 Recently, the FDA launched an investigation into a potential link between diets (mostly grain-free) and Canine Dilated Cardiomyopathy.
 Click here to read the article in full.

 When should I spay/neuter my kitten or puppy?

 Dogs: Typically dogs are neutered around six to nine months of age.
 If you have an adult dog, they can still be neutered.
-For canines, spay and neuter recommendations vary based upon breed and size of pet.
-Your vet will provide you with recommendations based upon the individual patient during an exam.
+For canines, spay and neuter recommendations vary based on breed and size of the pet.
+Your vet will provide you with recommendations based on the individual patient during an exam.